a-k-shyam2309/SecondRepo/README.md

 # SecondRepo
-First making repository the Github then importing it to the Editor
+First making repository in the Github then importing it to the Editor